Experience and Support

 Purpose-driven clinical, research, volunteer and shadowing experience helps students ascertain the perspective and direction that will lead to a rewarding career in healthcare.
 Email prehealth@udayton.edu to learn more about current opportunities and how we can support your experience.

-Current students and visit Porches to explore all available opportunities.
+Current students can visit Porches to explore all available opportunities — including research, shadowing and employment.

 Clinical Experience